underscoreio/essential-slick/src/pages/basics.md

 ### Selecting Data

 Now our database is populated, we can start running queries to select it.
-We do this by calling one of a number of "action" methods on a query object.
+We do this by calling one of a number of "invoker" methods on a query object.
 For example, the `result` method transforms a query object into an action object which we can then execute with `db.run`.

 If we executes the action it returns a `Seq` of `Message`s: